ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: `10 * 1024 * 1024 * 1024` bytes.

+## ttl_only_drop_parts

+Controls whether data parts are fully dropped in MergeTree tables when all rows in that part have expired according to their `TTL` settings.

+When `ttl_only_drop_parts` is disabled (by default), only the rows that have expired based on their TTL settings are removed.

+When `ttl_only_drop_parts` is enabled, the entire part is dropped if all rows in that part have expired according to their `TTL` settings.

+Default value: 0.

 ## merge_with_ttl_timeout

 Minimum delay in seconds before repeating a merge with delete TTL.